CasimirKaPazi/uforun/README.txt

 			Ingame switching

-The hard part is not to add to much.
+The hard part is not to add too much.

 #
 # In progress